Followers

 The Life Guard

-With this being Labor Day weekend I am ending the Yankee Doodle Spies summer vacation officially.
-But in the spirit of those sun-drenched protectors of the beaches, I decided to Blog about the Life Guards.
-This post is not about Baywatch so you can put away the sunscreen and towels.
-And don't bother looking for a happy snap of Pamela Anderson and company.
-Even before America had recreational beaches it had lifeguards, or in this case, The Life Guard.
+With Labor Day weekend upon us, I am officially concluding the Yankee Doodle Spies summer vacation.
+But in the spirit of those sun-drenched beach protectors, I’ve decided to blog about the lifeguards.
+This post isn’t about Baywatch, so you can put away your sunscreen and towels.
+And don't bother searching for a happy snap of Pamela Anderson and her crew.
+Even before America had recreational beaches, it had lifeguards, or in this case, The Life Guard.
 This is about George Washington's Life Guard, to be precise.
-Readers of The Patriot Spy, and its just-released sequel, The Cavalier Spy have probably noted that wherever George Washington was, a Life Guard could probably be found nearby.
+Readers of The Patriot Spy and its just-released sequel, The Cavalier Spy, have probably noticed that wherever George Washington was, a Life Guard was likely nearby.

-Despite waging a war for independence and liberty, the founders' generation still believed in titles.
-And as today, with those titles often came perks.
-Lieutenant General George Washington was more than just commander in chief of the Continental Army.
-He was also the binding force of the eight-year struggle we call the American Revolution.
-This was not so much planned as a natural result of his leadership qualities, integrity and stature.
-He united classes and sections.
+Despite fighting a war for independence and liberty, the founders' generation still believed in titles.
+And just like today, those titles often came with perks.
+Lieutenant General George Washington was more than just the commander in chief of the Continental Army.
+He was also the unifying force of the eight-year struggle we call the American Revolution.
+This wasn’t so much planned as a natural result of his leadership qualities, integrity, and stature.
+He brought together different classes and sections.
 He was a symbol.
-And as a symbol of his acknowledged position as the highest executive in the land, he received the appellation: "His Excellency."
-It is a tribute to the singular presence and importance of Washington that this honorific did not pass on when he resigned from military service, at least, officially.
+And as a symbol of his acknowledged position as the highest executive in the land, he received the title: "His Excellency."
+It’s a tribute to Washington’s unique presence and importance that this honorific didn’t disappear when he resigned from military service, at least officially.

-The British were quite aware of Washington's importance to the cause they sought to crush.
-And the Americans were quite aware that the British were aware.
-Throughout the war, the fear that the enemy would assassinate or capture the "essential man" lingered.
-But it wasn't long into Washington's command at Cambridge Massachusetts that the need for military bodyguards was acted upon.
-On the 11th of March 1776 Washington issued the following orders:
+The British were well aware of Washington's significance to the cause they aimed to crush.
+And the Americans knew that the British were aware.
+Throughout the war, the fear that the enemy might assassinate or capture the "essential man" lingered.
+But it wasn't long into Washington's command at Cambridge, Massachusetts, that the need for military bodyguards was recognized.
+On March 11th, 1776, Washington issued the following orders,

 Life Guard and Traitor

-It did not take long for the elite new unit to prove its worth... as well as its danger.
-By May of 1776, the British had evacuated Boston, and anticipating an attack on New York, Washington began to move the Continental Army south.
+It did not take long for the elite new unit to prove its worth—and its danger.
+By May 1776, the British evacuated Boston, and, anticipating an attack on New York, Washington began moving the Continental Army south.
 On May 24th, 1776, an element of the C-in-C Guards set up camp near Richmond Hill on Manhattan Island.
-Spies recognized the elite unit and what it meant.
-Anticipating Washington's arrival, a group of New York Tories had hatched a secret plot earlier that month.
-The objective was the assassination of George Washington.
-Fortunately for the American cause, the plot was uncovered.
-The New York Provincial Congress ordered several Tories, including the City's Mayor, David Matthews, arrested.
-Meanwhile, Washington dispatched Gibbs with a group of hand-picked men to arrest another forty conspirators.
-But disturbingly, these included Continental Army soldiers: including some of Washington's own Life Guards: Sergeant Thomas Hickey; Drummer William Green; Fifer James Johnson; Privates John Barnes and Michael Lynch.
-The larcenous Hickey had been in jail for passing a counterfeit note.
-As often is the case, stupidity and ego did him in.
-He revealed the plot on Washington to another inmate who used the nugget to better his own situation (I think this is where Law and Order, NYPD, etc get their plot lines).
-Alone among the conspirators, Hickey faced a court-martial that found him guilty of mutiny and sedition.
-He was executed in New York on 28 June 1776 before a crowd of 20,000 spectators.
+Spies recognized the elite unit and understood what it meant.
+Anticipating Washington's arrival, a group of New York Tories had secretly plotted earlier that month.
+Their goal was to assassinate George Washington.
+Luckily for the Americans, the plot was uncovered.
+The New York Provincial Congress ordered several Tories, including the city's Mayor, David Matthews, arrested.
+Meanwhile, Washington sent Gibbs and a hand-picked team to arrest another forty conspirators.
+Disturbingly, some of these were Continental Army soldiers, including members of Washington's Life Guards: Sergeant Thomas Hickey, Drummer William Green, Fifer James Johnson, and Privates John Barnes and Michael Lynch.
+Hickey, who had previously been jailed for passing a counterfeit note, was entangled in this conspiracy.
+As often happens, foolishness and ego led to his downfall—he revealed the plot to another inmate, who used the information to improve his own situation.
+(I believe this is where plot lines for shows like Law and Order or NYPD come from.)
+Hickey faced a court-martial alone among the conspirators and was found guilty of mutiny and sedition.
+He was executed in New York before a crowd of 20,000 spectators on June 28, 1776.

-After that fiasco, the Guard went on to exemplary service for the remainder of the war.
-The strength of the Guard at this time was about 50 men.
-They accompanied Washington to White Plains and participated in the battle fought there on October 28th, taking up their position on Chatterton Hill.
-The following day the entire Army retreated to New Jersey.
-With their terms of enlistment up, Washington gave twenty of the Guards their discharges on the condition they would reenlist in the troop of cavalry being raised by Lieutenant Lewis, who had been detached from the Guard for that purpose.
-A small group fought beside Washington at Trenton in the darkest hours of the revolution.
-Others were assigned to other regiments to bolster their strength and resolve.
+After that fiasco, the Guard went on to serve with distinction for the rest of the war.
+The Guard's strength at that time was about 50 men.
+They accompanied Washington to White Plains and took part in the battle there on October 28th, occupying their position on Chatterton Hill.
+The next day, the entire Army retreated to New Jersey.
+When their enlistment terms expired, Washington discharged twenty of the Guard on the condition that they would reenlist in the cavalry unit being raised by Lieutenant Lewis, who had been detached from the Guard for that purpose.
+A small group fought alongside Washington at Trenton during the darkest hours of the revolution.
+Others were assigned to different regiments to bolster their numbers and morale.

 The Life Guard (in helmets) also honored